BISF (British Iron & Steel Federation built) Steel Frame House – Defective or Not?

 The corroded steel has been cut away from the foot, leaving only sound steel above.
 A new base plate and supporting steel column have been welded together and inserted directly under the existing column which has also been fitted with a base plate for added support.This new section will then be coated with a corrosion resistant coating to protect it from further corrosion.

-Fortunately this is not a very common problem, unfortunately the stanchions are hidden underneath render or brickwork and not easily seen.
+Fortunately this is not a very common problem, unfortunately the stanchions are hidden underneath render or brickwork and are not easily seen or accessed.

 It is worth ensuring that the lower part of a BISF house is well maintained and any cracked or damaged render should be repaired quickly to avoid water penetration.
 Remember that standard render must not be applied.
 A flexible or treated render should be used that will allow some movement and prevent cracking.
 You should also check the property for signs of cracking to the concrete foundation pad, paying particular attention to the corners of the property at ground level if visible.
 Any sign of disintegrating or cracking concrete may well need further inspection.
 Remember to always use qualified tradesmen who are familiar with BISF construction and have a proven record or valid references.